-A large ensemble leaves the stage feeling cramped, the levels a little too high, and dwarves the choreography and individual characterisation.
+A large ensemble leaves the stage feeling cramped and dwarves the choreography and individual characterisation.
 This however doesn’t take away from the imaginative set, lively retro lighting, and gorgeous bold styling – we’re talking abstract lines, shoulder pads and garish office couture - that is consistent throughout the show.

 At times, I was so close to getting that Friday feeling.
 I wanted to cheer for our heroes and laugh aloud.
 Unfortunately, overall it was just another day at the office.

 9 To 5 The Musical plays at Theatre Royal Nottingham to 30th October before continuing on tour.